Relaxation of Bosons in One Dimension and the Onset of Dimensional Crossover

 A special case is given by

-In this case, in addition to the exchange process, the decrease of the larger of the radial excitation numbers by 2 can happen, as it is required by the detailed balance:
+In this case, in addition to the exchange process, the decrease of the larger of the transverse excitation numbers by 2 can happen, as it is required by the detailed balance:

-and the momenta after collision are given by Eq. (\ref{u3}).
+and the quasimomenta after collision are given by Eq. (\ref{u3}).
 The respective probability is given by

 where ${\cal P}_\downarrow $ is again given by Eq. (\ref{u5}).